 There is a dependants allowance of 210 EUR per month for each dependent child if they live with the Fellow in Florence.

 Fellows are entitled to these allowances if they are not receiving any similar allowance from another source, and on presentation of relevant documents (marriage certificate or a document that proves that you are living together in Florence, birth certificates).

 A school or university certificate is required for dependent children in full-time education and over the age of 18.

-The MWP operates a maternity leave policy whereby Fellows who give birth during their Fellowship are eligible to up to four months paid maternity leave, with their Fellowship being extended accordingly.
-Fellows who will give birth between notification of the award of the Fellowship and its commencement the following September may request to defer the Fellowship for a year.
+The MWP operates a parental leave policy whereby Fellows who have a child during their Fellowship are eligible to up to four months paid parental leave, with their Fellowship being extended accordingly.
+Fellows who will have a child between notification of the award of the Fellowship and its commencement the following September may request to defer the Fellowship for a year.

 The Fellowship is not taxed by the Institute.
 Fellows are, however, required to comply with any other tax provisions which may be applicable to them.

 Fellows must have adequate medical insurance cover during their stay at the Institute.